cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

   - *key*: `['spec', 'type']`
 - **value**: `LoadBalancer`

-One common use-case for this feature is to automatically resolve deploy time attributes of cloud resources, and pass them to your Kubernetes workloads.
-To that end, cdk8s provides a resolver for the following CDK frameworks:
+One common use-case for this feature is to automatically resolve deploy time attributes of cloud resources defined by other CDK frameworks.

 #### AWS Cloud Development Kit

+The `AwsCdkResolver` is able to resolve any [`CfnOutput`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnOutput.html) defined by your AWS CDK application.

 In this example, we create an S3 `Bucket` with the AWS CDK, and pass its (deploy time generated) name as an environment variable to a Kubernetes `CronJob` resource.